apache/paimon/docs/content/program-api/catalog-api.md

 ## Alter Database

-You can use the catalog to alter databases.(ps: only support hive and jdbc catalog)
+You can use the catalog to alter database's properties.(ps: only support hive and jdbc catalog)

 ```java
 import java.util.ArrayList;